Mass mortality event

-A mass mortality event (MME) is an incident that kills a vast number of individuals of a single species in a short period of time.
+A mass mortality event (MME), also known as a mass die-off (or simply die-off), is an incident that kills a vast number of individuals of a single species in a short period of time.
 The event may put a species at risk of extinction or upset an ecosystem.
 This is distinct from the mass die-off associated with short lived and synchronous emergent insect taxa which is a regular and non-catastrophic occurrence.

 Causes of MME's include disease and human-related activities such as pollution.
 Climatic extremes and other environmental influences such as oxygen stress in aquatic environments play a role, as does starvation.
 In many MME's there are multiple stressors.
 An analysis of such events from 1940 to 2012 found that these events have become more common for birds, fish and marine invertebrates, but have declined for amphibians and reptiles and not changed for mammals.

 Known mass mortality events

-Migratory birds (1904)
+Migratory birds (1904), Minnesota and Iowa

 In March 1904, 1.5 million migrating birds died in Minnesota and Iowa during a strong snowstorm.
 According to The Guardian, this was the largest avian mortality event on record in the region.
 Records of MMEs have been kept since the 1880s.
 MMEs of this size are rare, however, and few before or since have been as big as the 1904 event.
 According to the records, MMEs "are always associated with extreme weather events such as a drop in temperature, snowstorm or hailstorm".

-George River caribou (1984)
+George River caribou (1984), Canada

 In 1984, about 10,000 caribou of the George River caribou herd—one of Canada's migratory woodland caribou herds—drowned during their bi-annual crossing of the Caniapiscau River when the James Bay Hydro Project flooded the region.

-Harbour seals (1988)
+Harbour seals (1988), North Sea

 In 1988, the deaths of 20,000 harbour seals in the North Sea were found to be caused by phocine distemper virus.

+Sea lions (1998), New Zealand

 Ten years later, two strains of bacteria were implicated in the deaths of approximately 1,600 New Zealand sea lions.

+Fur seals (2007), Prince Edward Islands

 On Marion Island in 2007, some 250–300 adult male subantarctic fur seals died in a two-week period.
 It was suggested, though not proven, that this gender-biased mortality was caused by Streptococcus sanguinis, a bacterium carried by the house mouse, an alien species accidentally introduced to the island in the 1800s.

-Muskoxen (2003)
+Muskoxen (2003), Canada

 In 2003, a rain-on-snow event encased the ground in ice, resulting in the starvation of 20,000 muskoxen on Banks Island in the Canadian Arctic.